 It’s called social proof, and it is a powerful psychology force.
 It’s also critical to your content marketing strategy.
 You have to take your customers on the kind of journey that inspires them to say good things about you, whether that be through reviews or testimonials on your website.

 If you do it well enough, you can even turn them into partners who help sell your product.
 This could be through affiliate marketing or other partnership structures.
 If keeping your customers around is winning the battle, then converting them into loyal fans who love talking you up (and helping sell your product) is winning the war.

 If you don’t do it, your competitors will.

 This might be the most important reason you should be considering your Customer Value Journey as part of your overall content marketing strategy.
 We hate to bring up #FOMO, but it’s true.
 If you aren’t thinking through your customer’s brand journey on the whole, chances are, your competitors are.

 They are effectively strategizing their brand awareness.
 They are getting every single lead that visits their website on their email marketing list.
 They are converting those leads and nurturing them into loyal fans who are singing their praises on social media for all eternity.
 And their business is growing in leaps and bounds because of it.

 Wouldn’t you rather all of that success go to you, not your competitor?
-Then you can’t afford to not consider a customer success plan as part of your overall content marketing strategy.
+Then the fact of the matter is, you can’t afford not to consider a customer success plan as part of your overall content marketing strategy.